 It was also the only hotel that had a bowling alley and water slides (to the children’s delight).
-After a day doing all the rides, it was lovely to come back to chill by the pool for a few hours (you could swim until 10 pm).
+After a day going on all the rides, it was lovely to come back to chill by the pool for a few hours (you could swim until 10pm).

 We also made good use of the free shuttle buses you can get into the parks from the resorts when you stay onsite and you can get in an hour before the general public which is handy for the most popular attractions like the Wizarding World of Harry Potter at Universal which can fill up quickly once the rope drops in the morning at the main entrance.

-It is also within walking distance to the world’s most beautiful water park, Volcano Bay, which was one of the highlights of our trip.
+It is also within walking distance of the world’s most beautiful water park, Volcano Bay, which was one of the highlights of our trip.

-The weather was mixed but I can’t imagine doing this trip in the humidity of the summer, and especially not with young children.
+Though the weather was mixed, I can’t imagine doing this trip in the humidity of the summer especially not with young children.

 My advice would be to go off-peak if possible and without a doubt, the express tickets are worth every penny.
 It is the difference between queuing for 2 hours or queuing for 2 minutes.